Ebola Vaccine Regimen Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Description

 Mvabea (MVA-BN-Filo) is a multivalent vaccine preparation designed to provide active acquired immunity to the Sudan virus, Ebola virus, Marburg virus, and the Tai Forest virus (formerly known as Côte d'Ivoire ebolavirus).

-As protection against Ebola virus disease (EVD) is considered of significant public health interest, Zabdeno and Mvabea were evaluated under the European Medicines Agency accelerated assessment mechanism.
+As protection against Ebola virus disease (EVD) is considered a significant public health interest, Zabdeno and Mvabea were evaluated under the European Medicines Agency accelerated assessment mechanism.
 This tool aims to speed up patients' access to new medicines if there is an unmet medical need.

 As a precautionary measure, a Zabdeno booster vaccination should be considered for individuals at imminent risk of exposure to the Ebola virus, for example, healthcare professionals and those living in or visiting areas with an ongoing Ebola virus outbreak who completed the Zabdeno, Mvabea 2-dose primary vaccination regimen.